 Task requests and results are communicated between Thinker and Doer via queues.
-Thinkers submit a task request to one queue and receive results in a second as soon as possible it completes.
-Users can also denote tasks with a "topics" if there are tasks used by different agents.
+Thinkers submit a task request to one queue and receive results in a second as soon it completes.
+Users can also denote tasks with a "topic" to separate tasks used by different agents.